Beyond Frame-wise Tracking: A Trajectory-based Paradigm for Efficient Point Cloud Tracking: CONCLUSIONS

 \section{CONCLUSIONS}

 In this work, we introduced \textbf{TrajTrack}, a novel trajectory-based paradigm for 3D single object tracking that resolves the critical trade-off between the robustness of two-frame methods and the efficiency of sequence-based approaches.
 Our key innovation is an Implicit Motion Modeling (IMM) module that leverages lightweight, historical bounding box trajectories to learn long-term motion continuity.
 By synergistically refining a short-term, explicit motion proposal with this powerful long-term prior, TrajTrack achieves a new state-of-the-art tracking performance in the challenging nuScenes dataset, while maintaining real-time speed.
 For future work, we plan to explore tighter fusion strategies between the explicit and implicit modules and investigate the application of this lightweight temporal modeling approach to other robotics perception tasks.
+Beyond this, future extensions could augment the current trajectory-only prior with lightweight structured auxiliary cues, such as ego-motion or semantic priors, as broader predictive modeling studies suggest that informative non-traditional structured signals can improve forecasting quality~\cite{liu2026health}.
+Another promising direction is explainable trajectory modeling, where feature-attribution tools may help reveal which historical states or contextual variables dominate the predicted motion prior, improving model diagnosis and transparency~\cite{shen2025aienhanced}.